SavvaGG/modelrender/README.md

 ## Usage

 1. Export models from studio into a folder named `content` inside of this repo.
-Use a [batch export plugin like this](https://www.roblox.com/library/11800941672).
+You can author batch-export tooling with [this deprecated method](https://create.roblox.com/docs/reference/engine/classes/PluginManager#ExportSelection).
 The filenames of your `.obj`s will correspond to the AssetIds within the exported icon data, so ensure they're descriptive.
 2. Run `py 0_ninja.py` to re-generate build commands.
 3. Run `ninja` to attempt a build.
 4. Copy the exported `out/out.json` into your game's source tree.